 Failure to meet the specified targets will trigger the conditions for actions as described below:

-Condition for suspension: Resource Centres which have an Availability of less than 70% for three consecutive months will be suspended, i.e. removed from the production infrastructure.
-The new suspension policy was introduced in April 2011, to increase the original 50% threshold to 70%.
+Condition for suspension: RCs which have an Availability of less than 70% for three consecutive months will be suspended, i.e. removed from the production infrastructure.
+The new suspension policy, as defined in RC OLA, was approved in April 2011 OMB [OMB201104], to increase the original 50% threshold to 70%.

-Condition for justification: Resource Centres not providing minimum monthly performance (70% availability, 75% reliability) MUST provide justification through a GGUS ticket.
-Also starting from Jan 2012 each month COD team will send a GGUS tickets to NGIs indicating the list of sites which are above 10% of UNKNOWN.
-In the ticket COD will ask the NGI to investigate the issue and fix the problem.
-NGIs should close the ticket as a sign that they are aware of the problem and received the information.
+Condition for justification: RCs not providing minimum monthly performance (70% availability, 75% reliability) MUST provide justification through a GGUS ticket.
+Also starting from Jan 2012 each month COD team will send a GGUS tickets to RPs indicating the list of sites which are above 10% of UNKNOWN.
+In the ticket COD will ask the RP to investigate the issue and fix the problem.
+RPs should close the ticket as a sign that they are aware of the problem and received the information.

 Resource infrastructure Providers